alexo-git/embedded-basic/README.md

 The library provide some basic functionality for debug - you can trace p-code and inspect variable during run-time.
 Every opcode instruction contain reference to source code line num, it simplify debug.
 May be in future, I will add souce level debugger.
 More about opcode format see in `basic.h`

-The script language support, depend on compile-time directive, one of three type of data - int32, float32 or fixed point 16Q16 format (for use last feature you will need add to project `libfixmath` library).
+The script language support, depend on compile-time directive, one of three type of data - int32, float32 or fixed point Q16.16 format (for use last feature you will need add to project `libfixmath` library).
-During compile you can enable match library.
-Match library implement standard set of math function (sin, cos, tan, ln, log ...).
+During compile you can enable math library.
+Math library implement standard set of math function (sin, cos, tan, ln, log ...) and angle arithmetic.
 Also, it is possible to extend script language with user-defined keywords or dynamic function (dynamic function is a function (re)defined during run-time)

 The memory requirements of virtual machine on device side (ARM-thumb):